MelodyRen1998/yolov3-keras/README.md

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to the file specified in the setting "saved_weights_name" in the `config.json` file.
+The `./ball.h5` is my trained model.

 During the training process, you may go to TensorBoard and visualize the training loss.